Roku OS: Features

 The Roku OS is a Linux-based streaming platform which runs "free channels" and "subscription channels".
 The operating system powers Roku TVs, streaming devices and smart speakers.
 According to Roku, the operating system is able to run on "low power chips" using small memory footprints.
 The operating system has been reported to be simple and easy to set up and use, yet powerful.

 Roku Channel Store

 The Roku OS includes the Roku Channel Store, featuring a collection of apps Roku calls "channels".
 The operating system allows users to browse streaming channels available, displayed in a grid format.
 According to mobile app analytics company 42matters, there were over 26,000 apps available in the Roku Channel Store in 2023.
-Examples of "free channels" available in the store are The Roku Channel, Amazon Freevee, Xumo, NBC, ABC, Tubi, PBS, CBS, Pluto TV and Kiddoodle.tv, whereas the "subscription channels" include Netflix, Amazon Prime Video, Hayu, Paramount+, BET+, Curiosity Stream, Eros Now, AMC+, Acorn TV, Shudder, DAZN, Mubi, HBO Max, Discovery+, Crunchyroll, SonyLIV, ZEE5, Hotstar, Disney+, Hulu, Hallmark+, Peacock, Kidoodle.TV and iWant.
+Examples of "free channels" available in the store are The Roku Channel, Amazon Freevee, Xumo, NBC, ABC, Tubi, PBS, CBS, Pluto TV and Kiddoodle.tv, whereas the "subscription channels" include Howdy, Netflix, Amazon Prime Video, Hayu, Paramount+, BET+, Curiosity Stream, Eros Now, AMC+, Acorn TV, Shudder, DAZN, Mubi, HBO Max, Discovery+, Crunchyroll, SonyLIV, ZEE5, Hotstar, Disney+, Hulu, Sun NXT, Hallmark+, Peacock, Kidoodle.TV and iWant.